HugoBlair/Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
 This project implements a Naive Bayes Classifier for predicting recurrence events in breast cancer patients.
 The classifier is trained on historical data, calculates the conditional probabilities of various features, and uses these probabilities to predict the class of new instances.
+This project does not use a ML library, the only libraries used is java.util and java.io

 ## Features